-Who can you connect with on a daily basis via phone or Skype or other media?
+Who can you connect with on a daily basis via phone or other media?

 Stop pushing the ‘fear’ button

-Make a rule that when you speak with people it’s about ANYTHING OTHER THAN Covid-19.
+Make a rule that when you speak with people it’s about ANYTHING OTHER THAN the current crisis.

 Tune into the news if you must – but only once a day from a reputable source.